Empowerment Advice From Susan “Honey” Good for Older Single Women Seeking Their Next Chapter

 “Women need women, and women learn from other women,” Honey said.
 “After 55, many women start feeling invisible, and when you feel invisible, you become lonely.
 I write in a positive manner because I don’t want women to be lonely.”

-Through the help of Honey’s blog and other tools, you can work through feelings of loneliness and turn them into feelings of empowerment.
+Honey’s blog and other resources offer you the tools to transform feelings of loneliness into a sense of empowerment.

 Honey understands how lonely your senior years can be.
 Widowed once herself, Honey is quick to acknowledge the many women who are single later in life.
 Whether you were widowed, divorced, or never married, aging alone can be emotionally challenging.
 You may crave romantic affection or simply miss the company.